elastic/esqueue/readme.md

 max_attempts | `3` | Number of times to re-trying assigning the job to a worker before giving up and failing. priority | `0` | Used to move jobs up the queue.
-Uses nice values from `-20` to `20`. created_by | null | Used to filter job documents by a creator identifier; meant to be consumed by external applications. client | | Alternative elasticsearch client instance, if you need to use one other than what the queue was created with.
+Uses nice values from `-20` to `20`. created_by | null | Used to filter job documents by a creator identifier; meant to be consumed by external applications. headers | | Any headers to add to the index request.
+Handy for custom authentication or use with a proxy. client | | Alternative elasticsearch client instance, if you need to use one other than what the queue was created with.

 ### Creating a worker